Guide

 • Why saved figures remain attached to the coin after reload even if part of the figure is outside the currently visible candle range.

-• How to add and configure indicators: volume, moving averages (MA, EMA), Bollinger Bands, MACD, RSI, and CCI.
+• How to add and configure indicators: volume, moving averages (MA, EMA), Bollinger Bands, MACD, RSI, CCI, and ZigZag.

 • How magnet mode changes where drawing points land: disabled means freehand, weak snaps to the nearest OHLC price, and strong prioritizes the closest high or low.

-• What the Ruler tool shows: the price distance and number of bars between two points you place on the chart.
+• What the Ruler tool shows: the price distance, absolute price change, elapsed time, and number of bars between two points you place on the chart.

 • What each view control does: Reset returns the chart to the default view, Fit scales it to show all loaded candles, Panorama lets you drag freely without activating a drawing tool, Focus centers on the current price.